isabella232/student_18_daga/daga_login/conode/README.md

 ```

 This will create three nodes and configure them with default values, then run
 them in background.
 To check if they're running correctly, use:
+#FIXME

 ```bash
 $(go env GOPATH)/src/github.com/dedis/cothority_template/conode/run_conode.sh check